What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Landscape analysis of the objective function

 For \textbf{Choice A}, with one parameter, we conduct a sweeping of PDE solutions by setting $b_{1}$ to be in the pre-defined range of $[-0.1,0.1]$, and compute the evaluation of the four objective functions (\eqref{eq:KL_obj},~\eqref{eq:EE_obj},~\eqref{eq:KLT_obj} and~\eqref{eq:EET_obj}).
 The result is plotted in Figure~\ref{fig:landscape_two_stream_varepsilon_0.001_1D}.
 Evidently, in this 1D situation, both~\eqref{eq:EE_obj} and~\eqref{eq:KL_obj} that only see the last frame of the solution give non-convex behavior in the neighborhood of the minimum, whereas~\eqref{eq:EET_obj} and~\eqref{eq:KLT_obj} that see the whole solution in time demonstrates a convex profile.
 This strongly suggests the information in-time is crucial in determining the convexity of the landscape of the objective functions.

 Then, for \textbf{Choice B} with two parameters, we again perform a sweeping of PDE solutions by setting $(b_1,b_2)$ in three pre-defined domains: \begin{itemize} \item[--]Far field: $[-1,1]\times[-1,1]$; \item[--]Mid-range: $[-0.1,0.1]\times[-0.1,0.1]$; \item[--]Near field: $[-0.003,0.001]\times[-0.003,0.001]$. \end{itemize} The wordings (``Far field, Mid-range, Near field") are selected based on the conclusions drawn from Section~\ref{sec:dispersion} of dispersion relation, where it was suggested the optimal $H$ should be in the range of $O(\varepsilon)$.
 In this case, considering~\eqref{eq:perturbation:example1}, $\varepsilon = 0.001$.
-In Figure~\ref{fig:landscape_two_stream_2D_varepsilon_0.001}, we plot the values for the four different objective functions in these three domains, and some conclusions are drawn: \begin{itemize} \item The landscape close to the global minimum (near-field) is convex for all four objective functions. \item In the mid-range set, both plots that only use last-frame information (\eqref{eq:KL_obj}-\eqref{eq:EE_obj}) present a pronounced bulge around the minimum that highlights a clear non-convex behavior along the first mode direction ($b_{1}$ variable), while the plots that integrate in time (\eqref{eq:KLT_obj}-\eqref{eq:EET_obj}) eliminate these bulge and present a convex objective landscape. \item In the far field, both~\eqref{eq:KL_obj} and~\eqref{eq:EE_obj} are highly oscillatory, making the global minima hard to find.
+In Figure~\ref{fig:landscape_two_stream_2D_varepsilon_0.001}, we plot the values for the four different objective functions in these three domains.
+The following conclusions are drawn: \begin{itemize} \item The landscape close to the global minimum (near-field) is convex for all four objective functions.
+To justify the convexity, we also compute Hessian at each point, and calculate the minimum eigenvalues.
+The values are shown in~\ref{sec:Hess_computations} Figure~\ref{fig:landscape_two_stream_2D_hess} and are evidently positive in the neighborhood of the global minimum. \item In the mid-range set, both plots that only use last-frame information (\eqref{eq:KL_obj}-\eqref{eq:EE_obj}) present a pronounced bulge around the minimum that highlights a clear non-convex behavior along the first mode direction ($b_{1}$ variable), while the plots that integrate in time (\eqref{eq:KLT_obj}-\eqref{eq:EET_obj}) eliminate these bulge and present a convex objective landscape. \item In the far field, both~\eqref{eq:KL_obj} and~\eqref{eq:EE_obj} are highly oscillatory, making the global minima hard to find.
 In comparison, the objective functions that integrates in time are much smoother.
 Comparing KL and electric energy, we also see that, in both final-frame and integrated-in-time case, objective functions defined by electric energy present minima for large values of $b_{2}$, suggesting large external electric field can also suppress instability.
 However, we should point out that this is a non-physical setting: The imposed electric field $H$ is large, and completely dominates the dynamics. \end{itemize}